 Simple home maintenance tasks, like changing the batteries in smoke detectors or swapping out air filters, can have a lasting impact on our health.
 Poor air quality can pose significant health risks that sometimes lead to spendy medical treatments – especially if you happen to suffer from allergies or asthma.

-The beginning of fall always triggers a reminder to me to change our air filters.
-In fact, that was our household self-care activity for the day.
+The beginning of fall always triggers a reminder to change our air filters.
+In fact, it was my self-care activity for the day.
 For the past few nights we’ve been hearing the furnace kick on, and as temperatures continue to drop, we’ll be hearing that more frequently.

-I will spare you the photo of the filter we replaced, but suffice it to say that it needed replacing.
+I’ll spare you the photo of the filter we replaced, but suffice it to say that it needed to be replaced.